escalope/fallingdetectionexample/README.md

 Demo of a dummy producing sensory input of an accelerometer in the chest and in the left hand.

-To run the demo:
+To run the demo

 	mvn clean compile
 	mvn exec:java -Dexec.mainClass=server.RemoteAccelerometerParkinsonTest

-To run an external listingin client (while running the demo):
+To run an external listingin client (while running the demo)

-	mvn exec:java -Dexec.mainClass=server.RemoteClientTest
+	mvn exec:java -Dexec.mainClass=clients.RemoteClientTest

 In case of running into memory problems